llegomark/discord-bot-claude-gemini/README.md

 - A Discord account and a server where you have administrator permissions.
 - An Anthropic API key with access to the Claude models.
 - A Google API key with access to the Google Generative AI API.
+- An Upstash Redis database for storing allowed channel IDs.

 **Steps:**